The FBI Cointelpro & The Assassination Of Malcolm X

-In the 1960s, its activities were extended to include other organisations like the Kuklax Klan and Black Panther Party.
+In the 1960s, the activities of the FBI were extended to include surveillance on organisations like the Kuklax Klan and Black Panther Party.

-After Malcolm’s Father Earl Little was murdered by Members of the Ku Klax Klan, his mother suffered a psychiatric breakdown because she could not take care of his six siblings and he was sent to live in foster homes.
+After Malcolm’s Father Earl Little was murdered by Members of the Ku Klax Klan, Malcolm X’s mother suffered a psychiatric breakdown because she could not take care of his six siblings and he was sent to live in foster homes.

-Whilst at School he told the Teacher he wanted to become a Lawyer, but was encouraged to try out being a Carpenter instead.
+Whilst at School Malcolm X told the Teacher he wanted to become a Lawyer, but was encouraged to try out being a Carpenter instead.

 This experience disillusioned Malcolm X, and after school he became a criminal until he was later arrested for Burglary and sentenced to ten Years in Prison.

-While in prison, he was recruited by the Nation of Islam.
+While in prison, Malcolm X was recruited by the Nation of Islam.

 Soon after, Malcolm Little became Malcolm X, saying he did not know his true ancestral name because it had been taken from him during Slavery.

-As a prominent member of the NOI, Malcolm X rallied support behind the NOI and swelled its ranks by attacking the racist US government and urging the youth in the Civil Rights Movement to abandon Pacifism by actively resisting and protecting themselves from attacks by the Police during Civil Rights Protests.
+As a prominent member of the Nation Of Islam, Malcolm X rallied support behind the Nation Of Islam and swelled its ranks by attacking the racist US government and urging the youth in the Civil Rights Movement to abandon Pacifism by actively resisting and protecting themselves from attacks by the Police during Civil Rights Protests.

-Nevertheless, divisions started to come through between the leader of the NOI Elijah Muhammad and Malcolm X after Malcolm became aware of Muhammed’s sexual relationships and children outside wedlock with some young women in the NOI.
+Nevertheless, divisions started to come between the leader of the Nation Of Islam Elijah Muhammad and Malcolm X after Malcolm X became aware of Muhammed’s sexual relationships and children born outside wedlock with some young women in the Nation Of Islam.

-Meanwhile FBI infiltration accelerated the rift between Malcolm X and Elijah Muhammed which came to a head when Malcolm X described the assassination of John F. Kennedy as “Chickens Coming Home to Roost”.
+The conflict between Malcolm X and Elijah Muhammed came to a head when Malcolm X described the assassination of John F. Kennedy as “Chickens Coming Home to Roost”.

-In doing so, Malcolm X had disobeyed an order from Elijah Muhammad for the NOI to stay quiet on the JFK assassination.
+In doing so, Malcolm X had disobeyed an order from Elijah Muhammad for the Nation Of Islam to stay quiet on the JFK assassination.

-Following the Kennedy response, Malcolm was expelled from the NOI, and he embarked on his own personal journey of self exploration which turned him into a Pan African Internationalist whose emphasis became the destruction of Capitalism.
+Following the Kennedy response, Malcolm X was expelled from the Nation Of Islam, and Malcolm X embarked on his own personal journey of self exploration which turned him into a Pan African Internationalist whose emphasis became the destruction of Capitalism.